studoverse/katerbase/README.md

   }
 }
 ```
-`book._name` is always "The Hobbit" and `book.author` is always "Tokien", no matter if the document was inserted or already existed.
+In this example, `book._name` is always "The Hobbit" and `book.author` is always "Tokien", no matter if the document was inserted or already existed.
 `book._id` is "the_new_inserted_hobbit" in case the document was just inserted, or whatever it was before in case it already existed.